 According to an animal study published in the journal Toxicology Research, the use of lavender oil in female mice resulted in an increase in hair follicles.
 It also deepened said hair follicles, and this lowered the risk of the hair falling out.

-Topical scalp applications of lavender oil can also moisturize the scalp and improve circulation, and its antibacterial properties can help to combat dandruff.
+Topical scalp applications of lavender oil can also moisturize the scalp and improve circulation.
+Additionally, its antibacterial properties can help to combat dandruff.

 5. Patchouli oil

-Patchouli is a plant that’s native to Asia and its oil is often cultivated to be used as an ingredient in perfumes.
-The oil contains anti-inflammatory and antiseptic properties which can help with hair and skin issues such as dandruff, eczema and dermatitis.
+Patchouli is a plant that’s native to Asia.
+Its oil is often cultivated to be used as an ingredient in perfumes.
+The oil contains anti-inflammatory and antiseptic properties.
+This can help with hair and skin issues such as dandruff, eczema, and dermatitis.

 6. Tea tree oil

 With its vast number of anti-bacterial, anti-fungal, and anti-viral properties, many gave start to view tea tree oil as their new favorite essential oil.
 As a result of its antibacterial properties, tea tree oil is occasionally added as an ingredient to many hair products aimed at alleviating dandruff.
 It also maintains the health of hair follicles by unclogging them and encouraging the flow of the hairs’ natural oils.